Asma812/asma812.github.io/Article1.md

   </li>

   <li>
     <strong>Key Recovery:</strong> The adversary retrieves the stored handshake data from Phase 2, uses the quantum computer to derive the private keys, and then applies those keys to decrypt the entire session of recorded traffic.
-This results in the retroactive exposure of secrets that were intended to remain confidential for decades.
+This results in the "retroactive" exposure of secrets that were intended to remain confidential for decades.
   </li>
 </ul>
 <hr>